Caregiver story - Caleb and Gabe

 "It's not hard.
 It's just fun and a chance to have small inputs into their lives, like encouraging them to get involved in activities and the outdoors.
 That sort of thing."

-Having the beach and river within metres of their front door provides opportunities for outdoor play.
-Something as simple as jumping off a log into the ocean, or throwing rocks into the river can have a big impact.
+Having the beach and awa within metres of their front door provides opportunities for outdoor play.
+Something as simple as jumping off a log into the ocean, or throwing rocks into the awa can have a big impact.

 "We've had teenage boys come here that have been struggling with violence and that sort of thing.
-We would go down to the river every night, I would take them down there in my four-wheel drive and they would jump off a log for two hours, just continuingly doing that.
+We would go down to the river every night, I would take them down there in my 4-wheel drive and they would jump off a log for 2 hours, just continually doing that.
 Living by the beach brings a lot of head space," Caleb says.

 A change is as good as a holiday

-Although rules are made in their house, the couple try to focus on the few days they have with the children as a holiday or a break.
+Although rules are made in their whare, the couple try to focus on the few days they have with the tamariki as a holiday or a break.

 "It's just a couple of days.
 You go out and you have a bit of fun, you build sandcastles you kick the ball around.
 As they say, 'a change is as good as a holiday,' it's like a break for them."